djow2019/beng183final/README.md

 There are many applications of machine learning in bioinformatics.
 Machine learning algorithms are used in image classification, detecting variation in rare diseases, and computing phylogenetic trees.
 In **biomedical informatics**, we see machine learning used in **precision medicine**.
-The general idea of precision medicine is to make disease predictions based on an individual'said genomic or transcriptomic (RNA-Seq) data.
+The general idea of precision medicine is to make disease predictions based on an individual's genomic or transcriptomic (RNA-Seq) data.
 We can use this **personalized** information to predict potential cancer-causing genes or discover subtypes of a disease.